Testing 2D temperature models in Bayesian retrievals of atmospheric properties from hot Jupiter phase curves: Discussions

-(3) Our 2D temperature model is symmetric about the central meridian of the dayside (the hottest hemisphere).
-This means that we cannot adequately model asymmetric thermal structure, for example, temperature decreasing faster with longitude in the westward direction than in the eastward direction.
-Additionally, we cannot model pressure-dependent hot spot shift, i.e., when the hottest hemispheres in each pressure level do not align.
-These two effects mildly limit our goodness of fit to the synthetic phase curves, shown in Fig. \ref{fig:gcm_compare_phase_curves}.
-However, as seen in Fig. \ref{fig:gcm_triangle} and Fig. \ref{fig:gcm_tp}, the chemical abundance and thermal structure retrieved are not significantly biased, and are in line with literature results in terms of precision.
-Nevertheless, we expect such a approach might not be appropriate for data of higher quality than the ones we have analysed.
-We plan to apply our retrieval schemes to \textit{JWST}-quality data, particularly the MIRI observation of WASP-43b, and make modifications to our schemes to include such secondary structures.
+Secondly, we assume both north-south symmetry about the equator and east-west symmetry about the dayside central meridian in our temperature model.
+The assumption of north-south symmetry is based on the GCM of \cite{parmentier_transitions_2016} described in section \ref{sec:gcm_intro}, which exhibits negligible differences between the northern and southern hemispheres.
+The symmetry between the northern and southern hemispheres has been seen in other hot Jupiter GCM studies as well \citep{amundsen_uk_2016, roman_clouds_2021, mendonca_angular_2020-1}.
+However, the simulations of \cite{cho_storms_2021} suggest that the atmospheres of hot Jupiter may be highly turbulent, and the atmospheric thermal structures may exhibit significant time variability that breaks the north-south symmetry.
+Repeated observations of hot Jupiters can detect such time-variation.
+Since we have not validated our retrieval scheme on such turbulent atmospheres, our temperature model would require further testing when time-variation is present.
+The east-west symmetry, on the other hand, limits the flexibility of our model to capture certain thermal structures seen in GCMs, for example, temperature decreasing faster with longitude in the westward direction than in the eastward direction, or pressure-dependent hot spot shift (when the hottest hemispheres in each pressure level do not align).
+In the case of retrieving synthetic phase curves, these two effects only mildly limit our spectral fits, as shown in Fig. \ref{fig:gcm_compare_phase_curves}.
+Furthermore, as seen in Fig. \ref{fig:gcm_triangle} and Fig. \ref{fig:gcm_tp}, the chemical abundance and thermal structure retrieved are not significantly biased, and are in line with literature results in terms of precision \citep[e.g.,][]{feng_2d_2020, irwin_25d_2020}.
+Nevertheless, we expect such a approach would not be appropriate for data of higher quality than the ones we have analysed.
+As we plan to apply our retrieval schemes to \textit{JWST}-quality data, particularly the MIRI observation of WASP-43b, we plan to make modifications to our schemes to include such secondary structures.

-(4) We assume that the chemical abundance of all gas species to be constant with location and constant with altitude.
-While modelling work shows that it is a plausible assumption for H$_2$O and CO on hot Jupiters \citep[e.g.][]{agundez_pseudo_2014}, we also plan to analyse ultra-hot Jupiter phase curves, where we expect significant chemical gradients due to, e.g., molecular dissociation.
-We plan to include modelling of such chemical gradients for our analysis of ultra-hot Jupiters.